openSUSE/news-o-o/_posts/2010-05-01-opensuse-weekly-news-issue-121-is-out.markdown

 ####  [Alex Barrios: First round of pictures from the FLISOL Venezuela](http://lizards.opensuse.org/2010/04/26/first-round-of-pictures-from-the-flisol-venezuela/)

-"The experience of this year with openSUSE FLISOL this was very rewarding â€¦ Attendees were very interested in our distribution and of course â€œfreedâ€ a lot of machines with only openSUSE Installed.
+"The experience of this year with openSUSE FLISOL this was very rewarding … Attendees were very interested in our distribution and of course “freed” a lot of machines with only openSUSE Installed.
 A lot of happy faces after they see YaST and how easy somethings are.
-Of course, the main character was our beloved â€œGeckoâ€, who captivated eyes, picking fights, tears and others because they all wanted a bit of it! xD"
+Of course, the main character was our beloved “Gecko”, who captivated eyes, picking fights, tears and others because they all wanted a bit of it! xD"

 ####  [Michal Hrusecky: LinuxExpo 2010](http://michal.hrusecky.net/index.php/blog/show/LinuxExpo-2010.html)